 As part of the interdisciplinary training experience, trainees have the opportunity to complete a rotation in a laboratory outside of their home discipline.
 Projects will be developed with input from the trainee, their primary mentor (home department) and co-mentor (rotation laboratory).
 Rotation projects may inform a trainee’s Master’s thesis or doctoral dissertation.
 Trainees may rotate in a CASBBI-affiliated laboratory or another laboratory, with permission.

 Please contact Program Director Siddhartha Sikdar at firstname.lastname@example.org and your prospective degree program department mentor to indicate your interest in the NRT program.
-You can apply using the link above, but must be enrolled as a Mason graduate student to join the NRT program.
+You can apply using this form, but you must be enrolled as a Mason graduate student to join the NRT program.
 Please note that admission to the NRT is separate from admission to your degree program.

 Please contact Program Director Siddhartha Sikdar at email@example.com to become involved.
 Here are some ways you can be involved: